AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 It is curious to notice how the mind of a theologian can be prejudiced.
 Dean Wordsworth in his translation of Hippolytus gives the language of that contemporary of Origen, to show that the former had no sympathy with the broad faith of the latter.
-He quotes Hippolytus thus: \"The coming malediction of the judgment of fire, and the dark and rayless aspect of tartarus, not irradiated by the voice of the Word, and the surge of the ever-flowing lake, generating fire, and the eye of tartarean avenging angels ever fixed in malediction,\" etc. The Dean unwarrantably, because inaccurately, translates *kolaston* "avenging," a meaning it does not possess.
+He quotes Hippolytus thus: "The coming malediction of the judgment of fire, and the dark and rayless aspect of tartarus, not irradiated by the voice of the Word, and the surge of the ever-flowing lake, generating fire, and the eye of tartarean avenging angels ever fixed in malediction," etc. The Dean unwarrantably, because inaccurately, translates *kolaston* "avenging," a meaning it does not possess.
 It is rendered punish, chastise, correct, but never carries the sense of revenge.
 Furthermore, disregarding the